Sevdazay/ICS2OPracticeGameBySevda/README.md

 Particle game turned into person game with rectangles.
 Made on p5.js Algorithmic changes made:
  - canvas size
- - Location of text
- - The text itself ('swaggy scroll game'), i know, creative, right?
- - changed the sizes that the mass is multiplied by in the 'rect' function
- - changed the this.pos.y > to 100 and this.vel.y *= 0;
+ - changed rectangle's size
- - changed this.vel.x *= 0;
+ - changed other rectangle's size
- - changed rectangles color
+ - changed rectangle color
- - changed other ectangles color
+ - changed other rectangle's color
- - changed rectangles size
+ - changed gravity vector from (0.0.1) to (0,0.6)
- - chnaged other rectangles size
+ - added a text size variable
+ - added another 'text box' i guess thats what you could call it
+ - Changed text
+ - added text to the playing scene
+ - changed the retangle to an ellipse
+ - changed final screen text
+ - added one more 'text box'
+ - changed both text box's colors